A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-Following the conventions established in \textsc{Lim 2010}, the author presents expansions of the golden ratio {golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)}, silver ratio {silver ratio\;$(1+\sqrt{2}=2.41421\ldots$)}, plastic constant , and other real numbers using continued nested radical fractions of constant or periodic terms.
+Following the conventions established in \hyperref[Lim2010]{\textsc{Lim 2010}}, the author presents expansions of the golden ratio {golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)} {constants, named!golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)}, silver ratio {silver ratio\;$(1+\sqrt{2}=2.41421\ldots$)} {constants, named!silver ratio\;$(1+\sqrt{2}=2.41421\ldots$)}, plastic constant , and other real numbers using continued nested radical fractions of constant or periodic terms.
 The manipulations are again formal, with no convergence conditions given.